NexPlayer/Android-SDK/advanced.md

 Zero for success, or a non-zero NexPlayer™ error code in the event of a failure.

-#### native int playspeedcontrol (float fPlaySeed)
+#### native int playspeedcontrol(float fPlaySeed)

 This method controls the playback speed of content by the given percent.

 > **Note** Speed Control is an optional feature.
 This method makes it possible to allow users to adjust the playback speed of content, from a quarter of the original speed to double speed, by changing the value of the parameter fPlaySeed.
-For example, to play content at half-speed, fPlaySeedshould be set to 0.5.
+For example, to play content at half-speed,fPlaySeedshould be set to 0.5

 This method doesn’t work if it is called when NexPlayer™ is stopped.